 Transfer students are defined as individuals who previously attended another accredited university or community college and have earned college credit.
 In order for any classes at another college or university to be approved for credit at SCAC, existing official transcripts must be evaluated to determine if their courses will meet SCAC transfer requirements.
 The student must have an official transcript sent to SCAC for evaluation from each college attended where credit is sought; formal transfer credit evaluation will not take place until official transcripts are received.
 Courses that have an earned grade of "C" or higher grade in college-level coursework (are not developmental courses) may transfer.
-All coursework for transfer consideration must have been completed within the last eight years, depending on the field.
+All major specific coursework for transfer consideration must have been completed within the last eight years.
+There is no defined expiration date for non-major coursework and thus all previous coursework can be considered for transfer.
+However, in disciplines where there have been many substantive changes in the field in recent years (e.g. computer science, communications, etc.), courses older than eight years may be denied transfer at the discretion of the Provost.
+In rare instances, transfer decisions may therefore be reversed because of changes to the selected degree requirements.
+Changes in major will be approved between semesters to allow time for this review.
 A maximum of 75% of credits from accredited institutions can be accepted toward the certificate or degree; i.e., 25% of the credits must be taken at SCAC.